Avadhuta: Sacrifice

-The rites of Chöd differ between lineages but essentially there is an offering of their body as food, a blessing to demons and other entities to whom this kind of offering may be of benefit, the ganachakra.
-This leitmotif and sādhanā is common to another denizen of the charnel ground, Dattātreya the avadhūta, to whom has been attributed the esteemed non-dual medieval song, the Avadhūta Gītā.
-Dattātreya was a founding guru (ādiguru) of the Aghori according to Barrett (2008: p.
-33):
+The rites of Chöd differ between lineages but essentially there is an offering of their body as food, a blessing to demons and other entities to whom this kind of offering may be of benefit, in a feast called the ganachakra.
+This sādhanā (practice) is common to another denizen of the charnel ground, Dattātreya the avadhūta, to whom has been attributed the nondualist medieval song, the Avadhūta Gītā.
+Dattātreya was a founding guru (ādiguru) of the Aghori according to Barrett:

 Mahānirvāṇatantram

-John Woodroffe, in his translation of the Mahānirvāṇatantraṃ from the original Sanskrit into English under the pen name "Arthur Avalon", may be the opening discourse of the archetype of "avadhūta" to the English reading public, as none of the avadhūta upanishads were translated amongst the collections of minor upanishads such as the Thirty Minor Upanishads (Aiyar: 1914).
-The Mahānirvāṇatantraṃ is an example of a nondualist tantra and the translation of this work had a profound impact on the Indologists of the early to mid 20th century.
-The work is notable for many reasons and importantly mentions four kinds of avadhūta.
+John Woodroffe, in his translation of the Mahanirvana tantra from the original Sanskrit into English under the pen name "Arthur Avalon", may be the introduction of the archetype of "avadhūta" to the English-reading public, as none of the avadhūta upanishads were translated amongst the collections of minor upanishads such as the Thirty Minor Upanishads.
+The Mahānirvāṇa tantra is an example of a nondualist tantra, and the translation of this work had a profound impact on the Indologists of the early-to mid-20th century.
+The work mentions four kinds of avadhūta.